danishred/Stock_Simulator-Web-App/README.md

 ## Description:
 ### General
 The project is a web-application.
 It is simply an application which allows one to practice trading stocks.
-But it is not just that as I have worked on a section which can store notes as well and can be used by multiple users, each having there data kept separate from the other.
+But it is not just that as it also contains a section which can store notes and can be used by multiple users, each having there data kept separate from the other.
 Also there is a Motivation section which displays inspiring quotes from various authors, helping the user to stay motivated.